What Happens if You Replace Windows Without a Permit?

 Communicate Clearly and Frequently:

-• Set Expectations Early: Discuss the importance of obtaining necessary permits and adhering to local building codes during initial meetings.
+• Set Expectations Early: Discuss the importance of obtaining permits and adhering to local building codes during initial meetings.
 Ensure the contractor understands your commitment to compliance.

 Engage in the Permit Process: